1) Who is responsible for your personal data and whom can you contact?

 - personal characteristics, e.g. date of birth, country of birth;

-- Professional information, e.g., employment and job history, title, representation authorities;
+- Professional information, e.g., employment and job history, title, powers of attorney;

 - Identifiers issued by public bodies, e.g., passport, identification card, tax identification number, national insurance number, social security number;

 - Financial information, e.g., financial and credit history information, bank details, record from the debt collection enforcement office;

 - transaction/investment data, e.g. current and past investments, investment profile, investment preferences and invested amount, number and value of shares held, role in a transaction (seller/acquirer of shares), transaction details;

 4) For what Purposes and on what legal bases do we process personal data?

 We collect and process personal data for the purposes (hereinafter the “Purposes”) and based on the legal bases set forth herein.

 As a general comment, we essentially base our Processing on (i) the performance of a contract to which you are a party or a Related Person is related (as well as to take pre-contractual steps at your or a Related Person’s request), (ii) our obligation to comply with a legal or regulatory obligation, (iii) the pursuit of our legitimate interest (including that of other Pictet Group entities) and (iv) the performance of a task carried out in the public interest (e.g., to prevent or detect offences).